The Orion Conspiracy

 The Orion Conspiracy is a graphic adventure video game that was released in 1995.
 The game was published by Domark and developed by Divide By Zero for the MS-DOS.

-It was the first game to use swear words.

 Synopsis

 Setting

 In the year 2160, the universe is run by corrupt corporations and governments that will do anything in order to get what they want.
 On a space station, Devlin McCormack has just buried his estranged son, only to receive news afterwards that he was murdered.
 Devlin seeks to unravel the conspiracy behind his son's murder.

 The game came with a 12-page comic book produced especially to be packaged with the game.
 It details the backstory of Devlin McCormack and his family.
 Devlin is the sole survivor of an attack on his ship during the Company Wars, sustaining permanent damage to his lungs due to smoke inhalation.
 Returning home and unable to work, (making him a social outcast in the company-centric colony) Devlin becomes severely depressed, combined with survivor's guilt.
 The toll of this drives his son Danny to leave home and become estranged from the family.
 Devlin's wife commits suicide shortly thereafter.
 The comic ends years later, with Devlin arriving at the space station for Danny's funeral.